 WHAT'S IN THIS GUIDE

 Run an energy-related business for any length of time, and you’ll quickly realize how access to capital separates winners from losers.
 That becomes even truer when you narrow things down to oil and gas businesses.
 First, the petroleum business‘s susceptibility to boom and bust cycles can cause unexpected cash flow bottlenecks.
 Add that to the fact that larger oil companies tend to be slow invoice payers.
 These combined realities highlight why smaller oilfield operators must have easy access to cash.
-Oilfield factoring offers one of the easiest and fastest access to cash — especially when stacked against traditional options such as bank loans.
+Oilfield invoice factoring offers one of the easiest and fastest ways to access cash — especially when stacked against traditional options such as bank loans.
+Whether your business is in Fort Worth, Houston, Midland/Odessa, or even outside Texas in some other part of the country, oilfield factoring could be a fit to boost your cash flow and give you access to working capital quickly.

-Oilfield factoring is a form of accounts receivable financing in which you sell your unpaid invoices to a factor or factoring company at a discount in return for cash in as little as 24 hours.
-In essence, factoring is a tool that allows you to receive your invoice payments earlier than the typical 30 to 60 days wait time.
-By design, oilfield invoice factoring provides a quick and reliable fix for cash flow shortfalls that can inhibit business growth.
+Oilfield factoring is a form of accounts receivable financing in which you sell your unpaid invoices to a factor or factoring company at a discount in return for cash in a matter of days and ahead of net terms.
+In essence, factoring is a tool that allows you to receive your invoice payments significantly earlier than the typical 30 to 60 or even 90 days wait time.
+By design, oilfield invoice factoring provides a quick and reliable fix for cash flow issues that can inhibit business growth.

 Invoice Factoring Is Not Debt